zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### Workflow description between OICD participants

+1. User access the agent
-1. When a user wants to access mainframe resources or services using the client application without a valid authentication or an access token, the client redirects the user agent to the login end-point of the distributed OIDC provider.
+2. User agent requests the client application without a valid authentication or an access token
+3. The client redirects the user agent to the login end-point of the distributed OIDC provider.
-2. The user is asked to provide valid credentials (authentication factors).
+4. The user is asked to provide valid credentials (authentication factors).
+5. User provides credentials
+6. Agent sends credentials to OIDC provider for validation.
-3. After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
+7. After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
+8. Client application replies with access token in the `set-cookie` header.
-4. The user agent can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
+9. The user agent can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
-5. The Gateway validates the access token in one of the two ways:
+10. The Gateway validates the access token in one of the two ways:
     1. By cryptographically validating the token using the public key retrieved from the authorization server's JSON Web Key Set (JWKS) endpoint, matching the token's key ID with the key IDs provided. (`components.gateway.apiml.security.oidc.validationType: JWK`).

        **Note:** The URL to the specific authorization server's JWKS endpoint should be set using the property `components.gateway.apiml.security.oidc.jwks.uri`.